AndrewEllis93/Print-Tuning-Guide/README.md

         - Please note that some other features have been deprecated recently too.
 If you have not updated Klipper in a while, please see [here](https://gist.github.com/FHeilmann/a8097b3e908e85de7255bbe6246ddfd5) for instructions on how to fix up your config for the new Klipper version.

             - You may also need to recompile/reflash your MCUs if you get a "command format mismatch" error after updating.

-                - Refer to the flashing documentation for your specific board.
-This refers to the sections with the `make` commands.
-                    - Check if your board supports [SD card updating](https://www.klipper3d.org/SDCard_Updates.html).
-It can save you from having to juggle SD cards.

-                - This includes the [Pi MCU](https://www.klipper3d.org/RPi_microcontroller.html#building-the-micro-controller-code) if configured (commonly used for accelerometer support).
+See [here](#error-command-format-mismatch).

 - **(!)
 Everything is tight (seriously, check again)**
     - Go back again and re-tighten *every single screw* you can possibly find, *especially* grub screws and everything in the toolhead.
     - I do this once every once in a while, and I often find something that has shaken loose and is causing me issues that are *extremely* difficult to troubleshoot.